Topics of interest for workshop submissions include (but are not limited to)

 - Power / energy studies

-- Static analysis and verification tools
+- Static analysis, verification and correctness tools

 - Modeling and performance analysis tools